 Photos may not show the latest version of product currently in production.

 Our long range wireless enterprise series sensors are an easy to use and reliable start to any data aggregation application.
 This video will demonstrate how they work, what they do, and how to use them.

 Industrial IoT Wireless RTD Temperature Sensor

-The NCD industrial IoT long range Wireless RTD Temperature Sensor Transmitter is capable of measuring extreme high and low temperatures with incredible precision.
-This Industrial Wireless RTD Temperature Sensor transmitter support any 100 Ohm 3-Wire RTD sensor, and includes a free RTS PT100 probe for the purposes of experimentation and testing within room temperature environments, but best results are achieved when connecting a high-quality sensor that meets your application requirements.
-This RTD sensor transmitter includes a on-board RTD signal amplifier for precision measurement.
+The NCD Industrial IoT Long Range Wireless RTD (Real Time Data) Temperature Sensor Transmitter is capable of measuring extreme high and low temperatures with incredible precision.
+This IoT RTD Temperature Sensor transmitter supports any 100 Ohm 3-Wire RTD sensor, and includes a free RTS PT100 probe for the purposes of experimentation and testing within room temperature environments, but best results are achieved when connecting a high-quality sensor that meets your application requirements.
+This Temperature Sensor transmitter includes a on-board RTD signal amplifier for precision measurement.
 This wireless IoT RTD Temperature Sensor Transmitter is ideal for industrial temperature monitoring applications supporting extreme temperature ranges, such as industrial boiler temperature measurement, liquid temperature measurement, and temperature monitoring of food storage units.
-The NCD Wireless RTD Temperature Sensor Transmitter is designed to consume extremely low power and send data at extremely long distances of up to 2 miles line-of-light or up to 28 miles using high gain antennas.
+The NCD Wireless IoT RTD Temperature Sensor Transmitter is designed to consume extremely low power and send data at extremely long distances of up to 2 miles line-of-light or up to 28 miles using high gain antennas.

 Note : Custom 2 Wire, 4 Wire, PT1000 Also available on Demand.